 One of our most frequently asked questions is 'How do I train for my expedition?
 Do I need to be really fit?'.
 To make the most of any expedition in Greenland, you'll need a moderately good level of fitness, but you don't need to be an athlete.
+Training for the Arctic will depend on the nature of the trip you are undertaking.
 The daily activity and pack weights on each expedition will vary - these are explained on the individual info pages for each trip.

 As a general rule, you should be comfortable doing 7-8 hour mountain days with a daypack, but these don't need to be at any record breaking speeds.
 If you're happy being out walking or climbing in the mountains for several consecutive days, you'll find the expedition life much easier.